 “I just love advising these startups and watching them grow.
 It’s super fulfilling,” said Mary MacCarthy, venture program manager with the Venture Center.
 “One of the keys to advising these startups is how motivated they are and how coachable they are.
 Patrick and Vince are both super motivated and equally coachable.”

-Read the full story in the Minnesota Daily.
+This story was published in September 2019 in the Minnesota Daily.